 In August, Santa Fe continues to celebrate not only its heritage, but its values of artistic expression, inclusivity, and diversity.
 As you weave your way through several traditions important to the cultural fabric, you will be constantly reminded of the majestic and enriched beauty of The City Different.
 Here are several can't-miss events!

-2nd Annual Canyon Road Summer Walk
+3rd Annual Canyon Road Summer Walk

 Along Canyon Road & the Neighborhood

-The Canyon Road Summer Walk is back for a second year!
+The Canyon Road Summer Walk is back for a third year!
 The first Wednesdays of each glorious summer month, join the community for an engaging amble, complete with food, music, arts & crafts, to celebrate summer and the rich artistic and cultural heritage of Santa Fe's historic Canyon Road.

-7th Annual Santa Fe Beer and Food Festival
+8th Annual Santa Fe Beer and Food Festival

 El Rancho de las Golondrinas